andrewcknight/angular-parent-child-example/README.md

 ### LoDash cloneDeep
 This example uses the LoDash cloneDeep library.

+Why?
 See details below: Parent Component > Opening the Drawer

 `npm i lodash`

+---

+## Setup
+### Getting Started
+1. To install the libraries, run: `npm install`
+2. To run the application, run: `ng serve`
+3. Open your browser, navigate to: http://localhost:4200

 ---